coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

-     Parsing functions expected to return an :g:`option` must always return a concrete :g:`Some` or :g:`None` when applied to a concrete numeral expressed as a (hexa)decimal.
+     Parsing functions expected to return an :g:`option` must always return a concrete :g:`Some` or :g:`None` when applied to a concrete number expressed as a (hexa)decimal.
 They may not return opaque constants.

 String notations